Port of Puerto Princesa

 The Port of Puerto Princesa is the Palawan baseport of the Philippine Ports Authority.
 It is located about Latitude 09° 44"N, Longitude 118° 43"E, on the western side of Puerto Princesa, westward of Princesa Strait, and the western side of Palawan Island.
-The Port lies 558 meters from a coral reef on the southern portion of Bancao-Bancao Point.
+The port lies 558 meters from a coral reef on the southern portion of Bancao-Bancao Point.
 Its sea distance from Manila is 370.6 nmi.
 The Port of Puerto Princesa is a major port of entry at the island-province of Palawan.

-Puerto Princesa City is located at the middle of the big stretch of island, and as such, serves as the hub of transport (of goods and passengers) activities for both the northern and southern municipalities of the Province.
+Puerto Princesa City is located in the middle of the big stretch of the island, and as such, serves as the hub of transport (of goods and passengers) activities for both the northern and southern municipalities of the province.

 History

 After Spanish colonizers founded the settlement of Puerto Princesa on 4 March 1872 and in May 1872, its port became the center of Spanish Naval Operations in the area because the Bay met all the Navy’s requirements, as it was deep enough for all types of vessels, well-sheltered from any adverse weather condition and out of the typhoon belt.
 Royal Decrees later provided incentives to settlers, and by 1883 the settlement had flourished into a town with many infrastructures, among them its well-built port.

 PMO Puerto Princesa was organized on June 1, 1977 by the Systems Implementation Group (SIG) of the Philippine Ports Authority.
 This group laid the groundwork for the PMO and held office at a rented structure standing on submerged stilts.
 It coordinated the smooth turnover of properties and port responsibilities from the then Department of Public Works and Highways and the Bureau of Customs, respectively.

 The SIG recruited 15 personnel to form the organizational backbone of operations, security, finance, administration and engineering.
 From the original 15 personnel, the PMO has now 50 regular employees, 9 casuals, 20 outsourced personnel and 38 agency security guards.

 The PMO embarked on expanding operations to Coron, El Nido, Culion, Cuyo, Brooke's Point and the cluster ports of Liminangcong, Taytay (poblacion), Roxas, Narra, San Vicente and Araceli.

 It is located in a cove in Southeastern Palawan, and the port is open to cargoes (foreign/domestic; general/containerized) and passengers.

 Bottled cargoes, construction materials, general consumer goods to other finished products are just some of the various cargoes coming in the port.
 Outgoing cargoes include marine and agricultural products, live animals, furniture, coconut products and other raw materials.